Vortex generation in a superfluid gas of dipolar chains in crossed electric and magnetic fields

 Neutral particles in crossed electric and magnetic fields behave as if they are charged and subjected to an effective magnetic field.
-The latter is determined by the effective vector potential which is proportional to the vector product of the real magnetic field and the dipole moment of a neutral particle.
-The phenomenon was described in Ref. \cite{1,4}, where it was established that the crossed fields induce the superfluid current with the velocity proportional to the dipole moment.
-In \cite{2,3} the effect of crossed fields was described in terms of the effective Aharonov-Bohm phase acquired by a dipole particle.
-For neutral atoms the dipole moment induced by an electric field is very small and, hence, the superfluid current caused by the crossed fields as well as the Aharonov-Bohm phase is small.
+The effective magnetic field can be expressed through an effective vector potential which is proportional to the vector product of the magnetic field $\mathbf{B}$ and the dipole moment $\mathbf{d}$ of the particle.
+The direction of the dipole moment can be fixed by the external electric field.
+To produce nonzero effective vector potential the electric and magnetic fields should be noncollinear.

-For polar molecules \cite{8,9}, where the dipole moment ranges up to 5 Debyes, the effect of crossed fields can be visible.
-The crossed fields may generate quantum vortices in a superfluid gas of polar molecules.
-However, it looks unrealistic to get large vortex density, and hence crossed fields can not compete with optically generated artificial magnetic fields \cite{12} already realized experimentally \cite{ex}.

-The crossed fields would induce the superfluid current and generate quantum vortices in a gas of electron-hole pairs in bilayer systems \cite{5,6,7}.
-The dipole moment of the pairs is rather large, and the effect of the crossed fields would be larger then for the polar molecules.
-But since at present there is no clear experimental confirmation of the superfluid transition in the gas of electron-hole pairs, the possibility of the observation of the effect of the crossed fields in these systems is also under the question.

-In this paper we show that the effect of crossed fields can be spectacular in a multilayer system of polar molecules with dipole moments perpendicular to the layers.
-In this case the interlayer interaction binds polar molecules into long chains \cite{15,18}.
-The effect of crossed fields is proportional to the dipole moment of a compound particle and is independent of its mass.
-The dipole moment of the chain is proportional to the number of layers.
-This opens a possibility to get a large density of vortices in the superfluid gas of chains.
-At the same time, the dissociation of chains into (individual) molecules should result in a strong decrease of the vortex density or even in a complete disappearance of vortices.
-This phenomenon can be used for monitoring the formation and dissociation of chains in multilayer dipolar systems.